robot297/JAG_7_2019/grades/Lab 6 Questions.md

 # Lab 6

 ### Problem 1:

- Part 1 :
+  **Part 1:**

- Modify ITECCourse to add a variable to store the room that the course meets in.
+  Modify ITECCourse.
+Add a variable to store the room that the ITECCourse meets in.
   Should this variable be public, protected, or private?
+  The variable's name should be 'room'
- Add get and set methods for this variable.
+  Add get and set methods (setRoom and getRoom) for this variable.

+  Add a second ITECCourse constructor so that there are two ways to create ITECCourse objects.
- Modify ITECCourse's constructor so that you can specify the room when you create an ITECCourse object.
+  The second constructor will take 4 arguments: the same 3 as the current constructor, plus a String to specify the room when you create an ITECCourse object.
+The room should be the 4th argument.
- Modify writeCourseInfo so that it also prints the room.

   Test your code by creating a ITECCourse object for this class:
   Name: Info Tech Concepts, code 1100, max students 30, room T3050.
   Enroll Miriam, and Nils, and Oprah.

- When you modify the constructor, the current code that uses the old constructor won't compile. what will you do with the other ITECCourse objects for which you don't know the room?
-(Hint: null is often used for unknown values)

- Part 2:
+  **Part 2:**

- Add a method to ITECCourse that returns the number of free spaces in the class.
+  Add a method to ITECCourse.java called freeSpace.
+This method will return the number of free spaces in the class.

   So if the max number of students in a class is 30, and there are 10 students enrolled, this method will return 20.

- Part 3:
+  Modify writeCourseInfo to print the room and the free space.
+  Print the room, if there is one.
+Or print a "no room" message if the ITECCourse does not have a room.

+  **Part 3:**

- Modify ITECCourseManager testCourseManagerMethods() to add all of the ITECCourse objects to the allITECCourses ArrayList.
+  Modify ITECCourseManager testCourseManagerMethods() to add all of your ITECCourse objects to the allITECCourses ArrayList.
+You should have 4 (or more) ITECCourse objects.

+  Finish the calculateTotalFree space method.
+It should add up all of the free space in all of the courses in allITECCourses.
+It will return the total free spaces, as an integer.

+  **Part 4:**

- At the end of testCourseManagerMethods(), loop over all of the ITECCourse objects and print the name of each course, and the number of free spaces in each course.
+  At the end of testCourseManagerMethods(), loop over all of the ITECCourse objects and print the name of each ITECCourse, and the number of free spaces in each ITECCcourse.

 ### Problem 2: Lakes